“ … the Domestic Animal

 of the American Indians so to speak ”

 Ridinger, Johann Elias (Ulm 1698 – Augsburg 1767).
 An American Bison as he fights off the attacking Bears.
 In light grotto with fine vista of a vastness interrupted by two rock formations, one against three, of which two of the latter are quite knock-out already.
-Etching & engraving by Martin Elias Ridinger (1731 Augsburg 1780).
+Etching with engraving by Martin Elias Ridinger (1731 Augsburg 1780).
 Inscribed: XVIII. / Ioh.
 Elias Ridinger, inv. et del. / M. El.
 Ridinger, sc.
 A. V., otherwise in German as above.
 9⅞ × 13⅞ in (25.2 × 35.2 cm).

 Plate XVIII of the instructive work To the Special Events and Incidents at the Hunt published for subscription and concluded 1779 (“The rarest set of Ridinger’s sporting line engravings”, Schwerdt 1928) and etched in copper exclusively by Johann Elias’ eldest, Martin Elias, after predominantly his father’s designs.